rushiranpise/AyuGramDesktop/.github/CONTRIBUTING.md

 # Contributing

-This document describes how you can contribute to Telegram Desktop.
-Please read it carefully.
+This document describes how you can contribute to AyuGram Desktop.

 **Table of Contents**